lake-wg/edhoc/draft-ietf-lake-edhoc.md

     * CRED_I - CBOR item containing the credential of the Initiator, see {{id_cred}}
     * EAD_3 = protected external authorization data, see {{AD}}

 * If the Initiator authenticates with a static Diffie-Hellman key (method equals 2 or 3), then Signature_or_MAC_3 is MAC_3.
-If the Initiator authenticates with a signature key (method equals 0 or 1), then Signature_or_MAC_3 is the 'signature' field of a COSE_Sign1 object as defined in Section 4.4 of {{I-D.ietf-cose-rfc8152bis-struct}} using the signature algorithm in the selected cipher suite, the private authentication key of the Initiator, and the following parameters as input:
+If the Initiator authenticates with a signature key (method equals 0 or 1), then Signature_or_MAC_3 is the 'signature' field of a COSE_Sign1 object as defined in Section 4.4 of {{I-D.ietf-cose-rfc8152bis-struct}} using the signature algorithm of the selected cipher suite, the private authentication key of the Initiator, and the following parameters as input to the Sig_structure:

    * context = "Signature1"

    * body_protected =  << ID_CRED_I >>

    * sign_protected is omitted

    * external_aad = << TH_3, CRED_I, ?
 EAD_3 >>

    * payload = MAC_3

-* Compute a COSE_Encrypt0 object as defined in Section 5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}, with the EDHOC AEAD algorithm in the selected cipher suite, K_3, IV_3, and the following parameters.
-The protected header SHALL be the empty CBOR byte string.
+* Compute a COSE_Encrypt0 object as defined in Section 5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}, with the EDHOC AEAD algorithm of the selected cipher suite, using the key K = K_3, nonce N = IV_3, plaintext P, and the following parameters as input to the Enc_structure generating the associated data:

+   * context = "Encrypt0"
    * protected = h''
    * external_aad = TH_3

+   where

+   * K_3 = EDHOC-KDF( PRK_3e2m, TH_3, "K_3", h'', length )
+   * IV_3 = EDHOC-KDF( PRK_3e2m, TH_3, "IV_3", h'', length )
    * plaintext = ( ID_CRED_I / bstr / int, Signature_or_MAC_3, ?
 EAD_3 )

       * If ID_CRED_I contains a single 'kid' parameter, i.e., ID_CRED_I = { 4 : kid_I }, only the byte string or integer kid_I is conveyed in the plaintext encoded as a bstr or int.

-   COSE constructs the input to the AEAD {{RFC5116}} as follows:

-   * Key K = EDHOC-KDF( PRK_3e2m, TH_3, "K_3", h'', length )
-   * Nonce N = EDHOC-KDF( PRK_3e2m, TH_3, "IV_3", h'', length )
-   * Plaintext P = ( ID_CRED_I / bstr / int, Signature_or_MAC_3, ?
-EAD_3 )
-   * Associated data A = \[ "Encrypt0", h'', TH_3 \]
+      * EAD_3 is protected external authorization data, see {{AD}}

    CIPHERTEXT_3 is the 'ciphertext' of COSE_Encrypt0.